-- A commodities futures contract is a financial instrument in which a party agrees to pay a fixed price for a fixed quantity of a commodity at a specified future date.
-The total cost of the commodities underlying a futures contract at their current price (or spot price) is often referred to as "notional amount."
-Futures contracts are traded at market prices on exchanges pursuant to terms common to all market participants. - A futures contract is fully margined when a fund has deposited the amount required to enter into and maintain the contract, as determined by a commodity futures exchange, including the Futures Exchanges, which is typically 5% to 10% of the contract amount. - A futures contract is fully collateralized when a fund holds cash or cash equivalents, government securities, or other liquid investments at least equal in value to the notional amount of the contract.
+A commodity futures contract is a financial instrument in which a party agrees to pay a fixed price for a fixed quantity of a commodity at a specified future date.
+The total cost of the commodity (e.g., physical gold) underlying a futures contract at its current price (or spot price) is often referred to as "notional amount."
+Futures contracts are traded at market prices on exchanges pursuant to terms common to all market participants.

+A futures contract is fully margined when a fund has deposited the amount required to enter into and maintain the contract, as determined by a commodity futures exchange, including the futures exchanges, which is typically 5% to 10% of the contract amount.

+A futures contract is fully collateralized when a fund holds cash or cash equivalents, government securities, or other liquid investments at least equal in value to the notional amount of the contract.